BravishkaSkytano/blog/source/_posts/tmf.md

 tags: [Mystery, Thriller, spy]
 ---
 {% note info %}
-I started writing this and [*Kidnapped and Afraid*](/books/kidnapped-and-afraid) on the same day.
+I started writing this and {% post_link kaa %} on the same day.
 They are very similiar in genre, however, this one is more of a mystery than a thriller.
 {% endnote %}
 <!-- more -->
 (Her)